SpaceX capsule with 4 astronauts reaches space station

-The Dragon capsule pulled up and docked late Monday night, following a 27-hour, completely automated flight from NASA's Kennedy Space Center.
-The linkup occurred 262 miles (422 kilometers) above Idaho.
+The Dragon capsule pulled up and docked late Monday night, following a 27-hour, completely automated flight from NASA’s Kennedy Space Center.
+The linkup occurred 262 miles above Idaho.

 This is the second astronaut mission for SpaceX.
 But it’s the first time Elon Musk’s company delivered a crew for a full half-year station stay.
 The two-pilot test flight earlier this year lasted two months.